-For 2021, we anticipate staffing 15-20 events.
-Naturally, all COVID-related recommendations will be followed, which will mean restricted crowd sizes to start with, and fewer volunteers in the concession stand to accommodate greater social distancing.
+For 2023, we anticipate staffing 21-27 events.
 However we may have opportunities to staff an additional stand, and expect capacity will be increased as the year progresses.
-In previous years our contract guaranteed MBPA a minimum of $100 per volunteer per shift and for the last several years, the group has earned an average of about $125 per volunteer per shift across all events.
-Multiply that by 34+ events (in a more typical year) and 12+ volunteers per event, and you can appreciate why Gillette is such a critical fundraiser for our students’ programs.
+Our contract guarantees the MBPA a minimum of $100 per volunteer per shift.
+Multiply that by 21+ events and 12+ volunteers per event, and you can appreciate why Gillette is such a critical fundraiser for our students’ programs.

 Read on for more information about how events work, and how the funds raised benefit the programs and students, collectively and individually.
 If you still have questions, email Christine Bellavance directly or via the form at the bottom of this page.

 Student Accounts and Gillette: